bajajra/bajajra.github.io/machinamasquerade/_sources/gspo.md

 > *Use exactly **one** importance‑sampling ratio per answer.*

-Compute the log‑probability of the whole answer under the new and old policies, normalise by length, exponentiate, and clip **once**:
+Compute the log‑probability of the whole answer under the new and old policies, normalise by length, exponentiate, and clip **once**: <br>
 $$
-\[
+[
 s_i(\theta)
   \;=\;
   \exp\!\Biggl[